PowerShell Fundamentals Knowledge Test Challenge

 , andfinally

 blocks to capture and respond to exceptions, preventing script failures.
 You can log errors, retry operations, or clean up resources in a structured way, ensuring reliable automation.
-Good error handling also makes troubleshooting easier when things go wrong.
-Error Handling in PowerShell - Manage Modules Effectively - Import modules with
+Good error handling also makes troubleshooting easier when things go wrong. - Manage Modules Effectively - Import modules with

 Import-Module

 to add new cmdlets and features from the PowerShell Gallery or custom scripts.
 Keeping modules up to date and removing unused ones streamlines your environment and avoids version conflicts.
-Understanding module scope and autoloading helps you manage dependencies cleanly.
-PowerShell Modules on Wikipedia - Understand Script Execution Policies - Execution policies like
+Understanding module scope and autoloading helps you manage dependencies cleanly. - Understand Script Execution Policies - Execution policies like

 Restricted